eddie-energy/architecture/arc42/3-context-and-scope/88-external-systems/ENEDIS.md

 _Note:_

 * Most links to ENEDIS require the creation of a user account.
-An account can be created by login in with an email that has no account associatated (yes very obvious...).
+An account can be created by logging in with an email that has no account associatated (yes very obvious...).
 * Use the French documentation as reference and translate with e.g. a browser plugin, as the english version is outdated.